PelionIoT/mbl-docs/Docs/install_mbl_on_device/building_images/3_prod.md

 - Root user login with password: A file containing the plain text password (minimum 12 characters) needs to be provided to **run-me.sh** using the parameter`--root-passwd-file PASSWD_FILE`.

-- Only the Ethernet debug interface accepts SSH connections, Link Local IPv6 addressing and mDNSResponder.
+- Only the Ethernet debug interface accepts SSH connections, Link Local IPv6 addressing and mDNS Responder.
 This is controlled by the variable **MBL_PRODUCTION_ETH_DBG** set in the mbl-production configuration file (`meta-mbl/meta-mbl-distro/conf/distro/include/mbl-distro-production.inc`).
 The gadget Ethernet is used by default for platforms that include the usbgadget (imx7d-pico-mbl, imx6ul-pico-mbl, imx8mmevk-mbl and imx7s-warp-mbl).
 Otherwise, a USB-to-Ethernet adapter has to be used.

 - System log level messages output and configuration: The following variables are set in the mbl-production configuration file (`meta-mbl/meta-mbl-distro/conf/distro/include/mbl-distro-production.inc`):